MPHimperial/mphimperial.github.io/index.md

 ## General Advice <a name="general_advice"></a>

-Your core Statistics module/ specialisation will give you a solid foundation in statistics and in coding with R (term 1 for MPH students and term 2 for GMPH).
+Your core Statistics module/ specialisation aims to give you a solid foundation in statistics and in coding with R (term 1 for MPH students and term 2 for GMPH).
 One of the strengths of our G/MPH is the scope of our Statistics module, where you learn Statistics and analysis with R software.
 This is also a challenge, since it is fast-paced.
-Our students have a diverse range of backgrounds, including some with negligible Statistics or software coding experience.
-This module starts with the basics, yet to avoid stress from the very fast pace, some preparation is strongly recommended.
+Our students have a diverse range of backgrounds, with Statistics and software coding experience.
+This module starts with the basics and aims to cater for all levels of experiences; still to avoid stress from the very fast pace, some preparation is strongly recommended.

 Before you come, **we ask you to install R/ Rstudio onto your computers**, and check that this is working correctly.